The Best of Chile in 2 Weeks: Travel Itinerary

 • Locations: Puerto Natales, Cueva del Milodon, Silla del Diablo

 It’s 80 km (50 mi) from Puerto Natales to Torres del Paine.
 I prefer to stay in the town and travel back and forth to different destinations in the park.
-There are many accommodation options in Torres del Paine, I just think the service quality doesn’t match the high prices (but if you wish to live in the rough wilderness, check the tips in the article I mentioned above).
+There are many accommodation options in Torres del Paine, I just think the service quality doesn’t match the high prices.

-Counting an hour and a half to Torres del Paine and the same amount of time back, let’s say, you have approximately 8 hours flat for hiking (I did count in the lunch break).
-Anyway, it’s the best activity to do in Torres del Paine.
+Counting an hour and a half to Torres del Paine and the same amount of time back, let’s say, you have about 8 hours for hiking.
+Hiking is the best (but not only!) thing to do in Torres del Paine.

 Salto Grande Waterfall